-Catania, the second largest city in Sicily, is situated on the east coast between the notorious Mount Etna and the Ionian Sea.
+Catania, the second largest city in Sicily, an Italian island just off the “toe” of Italy’s “boot.”
+It is situated on the east coast between the notorious Mount Etna and the Ionian Sea.
 A deep-rooted history, rich culture, and some of Europe’s most fascinating architectural structures combine to ensure there is never of shortage of things to do in Catania.

 Catania sits atop the ancient cities that came before it; its’ roots are literally built on past civilizations destroyed by the volcanic eruptions of Mount Etna.
 The stark contrast between the centuries-old ruins still seen within the city and the modern-day urbanization is one of Catania’s most unique features.